 - Lingonberries are attractive, low-growing shrubs that grow happily in the shade, producing brilliant red berries.

 - Honeyberries grow on attractive, silver-green foliage that turns bright yellow in autumn.
 Whether you place these containers in sun or part shade, the plant still produces small blue berries.

-- Another one to try is the Chilean guava, an evergreen shrub that can grow to 3 to 6 feet when it is mature.
+- Another one to try is the Chilean guava, an evergreen shrub that can grow to 3 to 6 feet (1 to 2 m.) when it is mature.
 It requires a warm climate for outdoor planting, but it makes a wonderful container plant that can come indoors when it gets cold.
 The guava’s fruits look like reddish blueberries and are slightly spicy.

 Growing berries in containers is fun and delicious.
 When you are growing unusual berries in pots, it’s also a great way to expand your knowledge about the unusual berry plants available.